Sarson’s is the leading brand of malt vinegar in Britain.

 Nestle of Switzerland took full control of British Vinegar in 1979.

 The London vinegar brewery was closed in 1991.

 The Stourport brewery was closed in 1999 with the loss of 22 jobs.
 Production was relocated to the larger Middleton site.

 Sarson’s vinegar was the leading vinegar brand in Britain by 1999, with around a third of the market.

-When Sarson’s was acquired by Premier Foods in 2002, over 5.5 million litres were sold every year.
+Sarson’s was acquired by Premier Foods in 2002.
+Over 5.5 million litres of vinegar were sold every year.

 Mizkan of Japan acquired Sarson’s in 2012.

 Sarson’s is made from a 9.5 percent alcohol barley wine that the company brews itself.
-The vinegar is matured for seven days in huge oak vats.
+The vinegar is matured for seven days in large oak vats.